Customer Success Story: Norwegian Air

 "We started testing the Snapdragon X7 LTE embedded modems in the ThinkPad X1 tablet and discovered that it offered good coverage across practically all the countries that we operate in.
 It was superior to anything else that we had tested, and this was the main reason why we chose Lenovo," says Klaus.

 It is worth noting here that the tablets were not deployed right out of the box.
-Lenovo’s product team worked very closely with Norwegian to make a number of significant customizations on the ThinkPad X1 tablet.
+Lenovo’s product team worked very closely with Norwegian to make a number of significant customisations on the ThinkPad X1 tablet.
 For example, Norwegian had little use for volume control buttons.
-So these buttons were customized to allow pilots to control display brightness with ease and speed.
-In fact, the new generation of ThinkPad X1 tablets offers this customization option within the BIOS itself.
+So these buttons were customised to allow pilots to control display brightness with ease and speed.
+In fact, the new generation of ThinkPad X1 tablets offers this customisation option within the BIOS itself.

 While it is a little early to share hard numbers on the impact of the solution, the overall performance of the ThinkPad X1 tablet has been impressive for Norwegian.
 "The pilots are very happy with these new tablets because it is bigger – you can get more overhead on the screen than we could earlier with the Panasonic device," says Klaus.